Visiting Australia? What to Know Before You Go

 Visas are generally valid for 12 months and you can travel to Australia multiple times on the one visa, although most only allow you to stay for a three month period.

 Make sure you find out which visa is right for you before you travel.
-You can view more information on applying for an Australia visa here.

 2. Budget accordingly